NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Fire Warden.md

 Choose two attribute boosts.
 One must be to **Strength** or **Constitution**, and one is a free attribute boost.

 You're trained in the Athletics skill and the Plane of Fire Lore skill.
-You gain the [[Feats/Breath Control|Breath Control]] feat.
+You gain the [[Breath Control|Breath Control]] feat.

 *Source: Pathfinder Rage of Elements*
 *OGL*